 Tips on preparing your case for NHS continuing healthcare

-Our tips are based on the experience of members of Alzheimer's Society NHS Continuing Healthcare Volunteer Group who have been successful in getting NHS continuing healthcare for people with dementia.
+Our tips are based on the experience of our NHS Continuing Healthcare Volunteer Group members who have been successful in getting NHS continuing healthcare for people with dementia.

 1. What is NHS continuing healthcare?